 John Finney is abducted by a grotesquely fat man called Al, locked in a cellar and kept there for days without food or water.
 It is also a story you’ve read before, and it stands or falls with its atmosphere: a tense, claustrophobic closeness.
 As it is, when John receives a call on the black phone—the old-fashioned one, with a dial, that’s not connected to the wall—we don’t know whether what he hears is an auditory hallucination, or a genuinely supernatural message.
 The phone rings at night with the whispers of the kidnapper’s previous (and now dead) victims

-Afterward – Be sure to read the afterward, Mr. Hill has included a bonus story in here!
+Afterword – Be sure to read the afterword, Mr. Hill has included a bonus story in here!